-You're looking for a job, but it's taking a while, and the gap in your resume seems to be growing bigger as time passes.
-Your situation is pretty understandable, as this is a tough economy, so don't feel insecure about it.
-What you can do to make yourself stand out, as an excellent job candidate, is to prove that you've been making good use of your time.
-Here are some things you can do to fill the resume gaps:
+You're looking for a job, but it's taking a while, and the gap in your résumé seems to be growing bigger as time passes.
+Your situation is pretty understandable in this tough economy, so don't feel insecure about it.
+What you can do to make yourself stand out as an excellent job candidate is to prove that you've been making good use of your time.
+Here are some things you can do to fill the résumé gaps:

 - Classes: Taking some courses at a local college is a good way to learn new skills or polish up old ones which will make you a more valuable job candidate.
 It will also show that you're really serious about continuously improving yourself.

 - Freelance: Start freelancing or even start your own company while you're out there looking for jobs.
 A lot of people start their own small business as a way to make extra cash, and even if it isn't related to your field, it shows a lot of initiative and creativity.